-Cultural diversity is a foundational feature of the United States and most other nations.
+Cultural diversity is a foundational feature of the United States and an increasingly salient feature of many other nations.
 It can, at times, be understood as a source of strength while, at other times, reveal if not lead to societal injustice, inequality, or, simply, psychological discomfort.
-The members of the SPCL study the social psychology of cultural diversity.
-Specifically, we examine processes of mind that influence the ways in which people experience diversity.
-Ultimately, we aim to unearth some of the psychological barriers to engaging in culturally diverse environments, in order to discover promising interventions that will enable us to foster and maintain social environments, cultures, and contexts that are both diverse and just.
-Brief summaries of our current research projects are provided below.
+The members of the SPCL focus on the social psychology that gives rise to these and other outcomes of cultural diversity.
+Specifically, we examine processes of mind that influence the ways in which people experience and, thus, respond to diversity.
+This work can be organized into three broad themes: 1) perceiving and reasoning about intergroup inequality, 2) navigating diverse environments, and 3) experiencing discrimination.
+A brief summary of the research in each theme is provided below.
+Ultimately, we aim to unearth psychological barriers to the creation and maintenance of social environments, cultures, and contexts that are diverse, equitable, and just.

-This misperception regarding economic inequality seems to generalize to racial inequality more generally.
-One factor that seems to predict more accurate perceptions of the actual racial disparities that continue to exist in American society is the endorsement of lay beliefs about the nature of racism.
-Specifically, we are investigating how lay beliefs about the nature of racism— as primarily due to prejudiced individuals or, rather, to institutional/structural factors that disadvantage members of particular racial groups—shape perceptions of racial inequality in the criminal justice system; holding a more structural, rather than interpersonal, understanding of racism is associated with a greater tendency to perceive racial inequality in criminal justice.
-Indeed, accounting for these lay beliefs helps to significantly reduce the “gap” in perceived racial inequality typically found between White and racial minority individuals (Rucker, Duker, & Richeson, under revision).
+This misperception of racial economic inequality seems to generalize to racial inequality more generally.
+One factor that predicts more accurate perceptions of the actual state of racial disparities in American society is having an appreciation for the structural nature of racism.
+Specifically, we are investigating how lay beliefs about the nature of racism— as primarily due to prejudiced individuals or, rather, to institutional/structural factors that disadvantage members of particular racial groups—shape perceptions of racial inequality.
+Indeed, accounting for these lay beliefs helps to reduce the “gap” in perceived racial inequality typically found between White individuals and those from racial minority backgrounds (Rucker, Duker, & Richeson, 2020).

 Reasoning about inequality

 Once perceived, how do people respond to information about inequality?
-Our emerging work suggests that lay beliefs are relevant to this question as well.
-Specifically, several studies find that Whites’ responses to information about the racial disparities in the prison population are shaped, at least in part by, lay beliefs regarding racism.
-Individuals with a more structural, rather than interpersonal, understanding of racism are more likely to respond to information about the disproportionate number of Black individuals in the prison population with increased support for policies that would reduce these disparities in mass incarceration, especially those that are dispositionally concerned about societal hierarchy (see again Rucker, Duker, & Richeson, under revision).
-Our ongoing research will examine these processes in other domains of racial inequality as well as in other social disparities.
+Our emerging work suggests that beliefs about the nature of racism are relevant to this question as well.
+For instance, several studies find that Whites’ responses to information about racial disparities in the prison population are shaped, at least in part by, their lay beliefs regarding racism.
+Individuals with a more structural, rather than interpersonal, understanding of racism are more likely to respond to information about the disproportionate number of Black individuals in the prison population with increased support for policies that would reduce these disparities in mass incarceration, especially those that are especially concerned about societal hierarchy (see again Rucker, Duker, & Richeson, 2020).
+Our ongoing research will examine these processes in other domains of racial inequality as well as in other forms of intergroup inequality.

-One longstanding line of research in the SPCL’s considers the dynamics of interracial contact given the importance of interracial contract for prejudice reduction.
-Our early work revealed the troubling finding that interracial interactions often impair performance on cognitive tasks, particularly ones that require response inhibition or other forms of self control (Richeson & Shelton, 2003; Richeson, Trawalter, & Shelton, 2005).
+One longstanding line of research in the lab considers the dynamics of interracial contact.
+These interactions are one, often overlooked, space in which individuals directly experience the diversity of their environments, and they are often heralded as an important route to prejudice reduction.
+Our early work revealed the troubling finding that interracial interactions often impair performance on cognitive tasks, particularly ones that require response inhibition or other forms of self-control (Richeson & Shelton, 2003, 2007; Richeson, Trawalter, & Shelton, 2005).
 To examine the mechanisms underlying this effect, we conducted a series of studies using both behavioral and neuroimaging methodologies.
-This work offered compelling evidence that interracial contact impairs inhibitory task performance because individuals engage in self-control during the interaction, largely in order to manage concerns about appearing prejudiced (whites) or being the target of prejudice (racial minorities).
+This work offered compelling evidence that interracial contact impairs inhibitory task performance because individuals engage in self-control during the interaction, largely in order to manage concerns about appearing prejudiced (White individuals) or being the target of prejudice (racial minorities).
 These acts of self-control leave individuals temporarily unable or unwilling to engage is subsequent tasks that also require self-control.

 These studies suggest that self-regulatory efforts to avoid the expression of prejudice may unwittingly leave individuals less capable of successfully completing a multitude of important cognitive tasks.
 So, does this mean that individuals should not attempt to regulate the expression of prejudice during interracial interactions?
 Contrary to this idea, our research finds that self-control efforts, while cognitively costly, can be effective in creating positive interracial interactions (Shelton, Richeson, Salvatore, & Trawalter, 2005).
 We are currently exploring whether different mindsets can foster positive interactions without the accompanying cognitive costs.